pphilippersson6/philip-spa-PP1/README.md

     # Credits
     ### Content
+    * The footer (structure) is borrowed from (https://alvarotrigo.com/blog/website-footers/).
+But i have changed some small stuff on it to make it my own.
+    * My contact form is inspired, and i learned more about contact-form by [W3schools](https://www.w3schools.com/howto/howto_css_contact_form.asp)
     * The font is from [Google Fonts](https://fonts.google.com/)
     * The icons and fonts are also from [Bootstrap](https://getbootstrap.com/)
     * The colors are from color-palettes, by [My Brand New Logo](https://mybrandnewlogo.com/)